 We may use your data to protect our business, reputation, resources and equipment, to manage network and information security (developing, testing and auditing our websites and other systems, dealing with accidental events or unlawful or malicious actions that compromise the availability, authenticity, integrity and confidentiality of stored or transmitted personal data, and the security of the related services).

-We protect your information with security measures under laws that apply and we meet international standards in doing so.
+We protect your information with security measures under laws that apply, and we meet international standards in doing so.
 We keep our equipment, files, and buildings secure.
-Personal data could be used to prevent and detect fraud, dishonesty and other crimes (such as preventing someone trying to steal your identity), including using CCTV at BidX1 office premises.
+Personal data could be used to prevent and detect fraud, dishonesty and other crimes (such as preventing someone from trying to steal your identity), including using CCTV at BidX1 office premises.

 BidX1 may in the future wish to sell, transfer or merge part or all of its business or assets or to buy a new business or the assets of another business or enter into a merger with another business.
 If so, we may disclose your personal information under strict duties of confidentiality to a potential buyer, transferee, merger partner or seller and their advisers, so long as they agree to keep it confidential and to use it only to consider the possible transaction.

 We need to use your information to manage and administer legal and compliance matters within BidX1, including compliance with regulatory, legislative and voluntary codes of practice to which we have committed.
 We use your data to comply with your information rights, to establish your identity and to comply with laws and regulations concerning the prevention of money laundering, fraud, and terrorist financing.
 As a result, we may need to disclose information to the government and other statutory bodies.
-Your data may be used to comply with binding court orders, search warrants, requests to assist the Gardai with the investigation or prevention of an offense and orders relating to requests for mutual legal assistance in criminal matters received from foreign law enforcement agencies.
+Your data may be used to comply with binding court orders, search warrants, requests to assist the Gardai/Police Authorities with the investigation or prevention of an offence and orders relating to requests for mutual legal assistance in criminal matters received from foreign law enforcement agencies.

 In relation to properties which we offer for sale, legal documentation is uploaded onto our website by Solicitors acting on behalf of Vendors.
 This documentation is uploaded for the sole purpose of allowing interested parties to carry out due diligence prior to placing a bid in relation to a property.
-Legal documentation will generally only be available to view for the marketing period relating to an auction, unless a property has sold prior to, or is withdrawn prior to, the auction.
-If a property is unsold at auction the legal documents will remain available for a 7 day period only post the auction.
+The legal documentation will generally only be available to view for the marketing period relating to an auction, unless a property has sold prior to, or is withdrawn prior to, the auction.
+If a property is unsold at auction the legal documents will remain available for a 7-day period only post the auction.